 About

-MindHive is a community science platform for researchers, students, educators, community-based organizations, and community members across the US and beyond.
-We offer tools, mentorship programs, and educational materials to bring together experts and non-experts to co-design studies, collaborate in data collection and analysis, and communicate study outcomes to civic partners.
-MindHive's mission is to help promote a healthy science ecosystem by including all stakeholders in the full range of science inquiry.
+MindHive is a collaborative research platform for students, educators, and researchers.
+We offer tools, mentorship programs, and educational materials to bring together experts and non-experts to co-design studies, collaborate in data collection and analysis, and communicate study outcomes.
+MindHive's mission is to help promote a healthy science ecosystem by including all stakeholders in all steps of the research process.

-If you are an educator and want to know more about our learning programs, see the For Teachers page.
+If you are an educator and you want to know more about our programs for your classroom, see the For Teachers page.

-If you’re a community-based organization interested in partnering with behavioral scientists and/or youth to co-design behavioral science research projects, please reach out to us at info@mindhive.science
+If you’re an organization interested in partnering with behavioral scientists, neuroscientists, or youth to co-design behavioral science research projects, please reach out to us at info@mindhive.science

-MindHive is supported by the National Institute of Mental Health Science Education Partnership Program (R25 MH135446-01), and the US National Science Foundation (NSF #1908482 and #2241751) and is spearheaded by Drs.
-Suzanne Dikker and Camillia Matuk (New York University) in collaboration with Dr. Yury Shevchenko (Konstanz University) and Kim Burgas.
+MindHive is supported by the National Institute of Mental Health Science Education Partnership Program (R25 MH135446-01), the US National Science Foundation (NSF #1908482 and #2241751) and the Learning Agency’s Tools Competition.
+MindHive is spearheaded by Drs.
+Suzanne Dikker and Camillia Matuk (New York University) in collaboration with lead developer Dr. Yury Shevchenko (Konstanz University) and lead designer Kim Burgas.

 Contact info@mindhive.science for any questions or inquiries.

-Environmental Neuroscience for All will combine online and in-person tools to support authentic research experiences for socio-culturally diverse youth from both urban and rural schools across the US, who will work with scientists and civic partners to design studies that explore the relationship between our brains and our environment (How is our brain health and wellbeing affected by our environment?
-Can we help improve how we behave toward our environment by deepening our understanding of how the human brain is wired?).
-The program uses an open science and participatory science approach, training the next generation of scientists and communities to view environmental challenges not just as barriers, but as opportunities for research, innovation, and collaboration.
-(R25 MH135446-01)
+Environmental NeWe will combine online and in-person tools to support authentic research experiences for youth from both urban and rural schools across the US, who will design studies that explore the relationship between our brains and the world around us (e.g., How is our brain health and wellbeing affected by our surroundings?).
+The program uses a participatory science approach, training the next generation of scientists to view individual and societal challenges not just as barriers, but as opportunities for research, innovation, and collaboration (R25 MH135446-01).

 Crowdsourcing neuroscience: An interactive cloud-based citizen science platform for high school students, teachers, and researchers